 Gather the ingredients.

 In a large mixing bowl, beat the heavy cream, sugar, and vanilla extract together on high speed until soft peaks form.

-One word of caution is to start slowly, perhaps 1 tablespoon of either a liqueur or nonalcoholic syrup at a time until you've reached the desired flavor.
+- A word of caution: Start adding the liqueur slowly, perhaps 1 tablespoon at a time until you've reached the desired flavor.